nimbasms/n8n-nodes-nimbasms/README.md

 **Made with ❤️ for the n8n community**

-*This is an unofficial community node.
+*This is an official community node.
 For official Nimba SMS integrations, please contact Nimba SMS directly.*